 Complementing the literary flavour is The John Hewitt bar just around the corner, named after the renowned, locally-born poet.
 I enjoyed the local ale and whiskeys and whilst quaffing my pint idly looked around at the surrounding literary references and easily became engrossed in the literary ambiance of this unique Irish pub.

-Top Tip: Take in a show at the Mac just around the corner.
-The Mac is an award-winning, contemporary, multi-arts venue with several galleries and performance spaces spread over many floors.
-You can easily spend half a day taking in the gallerieds, the atmosphere and enjoying great coffee, lunch or even a pre-performance supper.
+Top Tip: Take in a show at the award-winning Mac just around the corner, a contemporary, multi-arts venue with several galleries and performance spaces spread over many floors.
+You can easily spend half a day taking in the galleries and atmosphere whilst enjoying great coffee, lunch or even a pre-performance supper.

 My Verdict: There is nothing quite like visiting Belfast and diving into a city that is so immersed in a literature scene that is just challenging you to explore it and it is simple: Experiencing Northern Ireland’s literary offering should be on everyone’s bucket list.
 Get further info on Northern Ireland’s literary legends here http://www.discovernorthernireland.com/literature/